-- (a) Iraq and the Agency shall, at the request of either, consult each other on amendment to this Agreement. - (b) All amendments shall require the agreement of Iraq and the Agency. - (c) Amendments to this Agreement shall enter into force in the same conditions as entry into force of the Agreement itself or in accordance with a simplified procedure. - (d) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.
+- (a) The Ivory Coast and the Agency shall, at the request of either, consult each other on amendment to this Agreement. - (b) All amendments shall require the agreement of the Ivory Coast and the Agency. - (c) Amendments to this Agreement shall enter into force in the same conditions as entry into force of the Agreement itself. - (d) Amendments to this Agreement may, if convenient to the Ivory Coast, be achieved by recourse to a simplified procedure. - (e) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.

-ENTRY INTO FORCE AND DURATION
+ENTRY INTO PORCE AND DURATION

-This Agreement shall enter into force upon signature by the authorized representative of Iraq and by or for the Director General.
+This Agreement shall enter into force upon signature by the representatives of the Ivory Coast and the Agency.
 The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

-This Agreement shall remain in force as long as Iraq is party to the Treaty.
+This Agreement shall remain in force as long as the Ivory Coast is party to the Treaty.